Introduction

 Step 1: Cutting

-First, the cutting system uses rotating blades or saws to cut the corn plant’s stalks.
-These blades are typically located at the front of the harvester, ensuring efficient cutting of the cobs as they travel.
 The cut cobs are then picked up by a conveyor system and transported to the rear.
 This conveyor system typically includes a conveyor belt, chain, or other device that steadily moves the cobs into position on the processing system.

-Step 2: Threshing
+Step 3:Peeling/ Threshing

-Step 3: Straw disposaling
+Step 3: Straw disposal

-The third step is straw disposal.
+And the step is straw disposal.
 Corn harvesters typically handle straw in three ways: crushing it and returning it to the field to improve soil fertility.
 Baling it for recycling or simply stacking it in the field allows for resource reuse.
 You can choose the straw disposal method based on your needs.

 How a Harvester Harvests Corn?